WooCommerce Simple Auctions v3.0.9 Released

 If you ever bought or sold something online, you are probably aware that high-quality visuals and detailed descriptions are the most important thing in online sales.
 Same applies to auctions: listings live or die on how well the item is presented.
 Even if you have the most desirable item, a blurry photo and a two-line description won’t generate competitive bidding.
 Buyers bidding online can’t inspect the item physically, so photos and description are all they got.

-Every listing should have multiple high-quality photos from different angles, with any relevant details shown clearly.
 Descriptions should answer the questions a serious buyer would ask: condition, dimensions, provenance, any defects.
 If you wouldn’t feel confident bidding on it yourself based on what you’ve written, rewrite it.

 Also, do your research and be careful with starting price.
 If it’s set too high, it will kill early bidding momentum, and an auction sitting at zero bids discourages participation.
 Setting a realistic, slightly lower starting price invites early bids, which in turn attracts more bidders.
 Don’t forget that you have reserve price to protect the value of your item.